muratkeremozcan/books/contract-testing/notes.md

 **Caveat**: **Risk of False Confidence**: Since the testing is based on the OpenAPI spec of the provider rather than the actually running the consumer tests (the contract) on the provider side, there's a risk that the contract might not fully capture the nuances of the provider's implementation.
 This could lead to scenarios where a contract is deemed compatible even though the actual service could fail in production.
 This risk emphasizes the importance of maintaining up-to-date and accurate contracts.

-(This gap could be addressed with [generating OpenAPI docs from types](https://dev.to/muratkeremozcan/automating-api-documentation-a-journey-from-typescript-to-openapi-and-schema-governence-with-optic-ge4))
+(This gap could be addressed with [generating OpenAPI docs from types](https://dev.to/muratkeremozcan/automating-api-documentation-a-journey-from-typescript-to-openapi-and-schema-governence-with-optic-ge4), or generating OpenAPI spec from e2e (an Optic feature))

 ### Cypress adapter in a nutshell